ubuntu-mate/ubuntu-mate.org/_posts/2014-07-31-ubuntu-mate-alpha2.md

 Ubuntu MATE 14.10 is currently an alpha distribution and we are aware of the following issues:

-  * Upgrading from Ubuntu MATE Alpha1 using `apt-get` is not supported.
+  * Upgrading from Ubuntu MATE Alpha 1 using `apt-get` is not supported.
-    * We Recommend that you install a clean Alpha2.
+    * We Recommend that you install a clean Alpha 2.
   * Most Shotwell online publishing plugins do not work.
 [LP #1314904 ](https://bugs.launchpad.net/ubuntu/+source/shotwell/+bug/1314904)
     * This can be resolved by installing `unity-control-center-signon` but doing so installs a number of Unity packages which add duplicate functionality to the MATE Control Centre.